partun/AST_Project/README.md

 pip install -r requirements.txt
 ````

-We provide pre-trained token embeddings trained using fastText (https://fasttext.cc).
-The training has been performed
-using JavaScript files obtained from https://www.sri.inf.ethz.ch/js150.
+We did use the same pre-trained token embeddings model as SemSeed.
+Its to big to include in these artefacts but it can be downloaded from [zenodo](https://zenodo.org/record/4901843).

 ---

 ## 1. Obtain Patterns for Seeding Bugs

-You may **skip** this step and use the patterns used in the paper available at
+You may **skip** this step and use the patterns used in the report available at
-_benchmarks/bug_seeding_patterns_for_semantic_seeding.json_ for seeding bugs (Step 2).
+_benchmarks/bug_seeding_patterns.json_ for seeding bugs (Step 2).

 Patterns can be obtained using two steps.
-The first step is to download all GitHub repositories, and the second step is
-to go through the commits of the downloaded repos and select and save only certain commits and to extract patterns from
+The first step is to download all GitHub repositories, and the second step is to go through the commits of the downloaded repos and select and save only certain commits and to extract patterns from those commits.
-those commits.

 ### a) Download GitHub repositories